NNicrosopht/AVL-Trees/README.md

 The sorting is achieved via the Stack class - which supports the non-recursive merge sort.

-Many other features are freely available in I++ - which may be downloaded from Source Forge.
+Many other features are freely available in <a href=https://sourceforge.net/projects/iplusplus>I++</a>.

+The Set Theory Assembly may also be obtained from <a href= http://sf.net/projects/avl-trees/>Source Forge</a>.

 The Balancing Algorithms may be found in Utility.cs.